 Sit On Top (SOT) Safety Boater Class

-The Boathouse offers free Safety Boater instruction for our volunteers, taught on sit-on-tops, as well as training that prepares for kayaking on the NY waterway and in more advanced deck boats.
+The Boathouse offers free Safety Boater instruction for our volunteers, taught on sit-on-tops.
+This class teaches you techniques of on-water safety training (monitoring, towing, corralling, rescuing, etc.), which helps keep public paddling safe and fun.
+The training also prepares for kayaking on the NY waterway and in more advanced deck boats.

 ACA Kayak & Stand Up Paddleboard (SUP) Classes, Assessments & Certification